 1. Know What Kind of Data You Have

 First, it’s important to understand what type of data you’re dealing with on a regular basis.
 Are you at a healthcare company dealing with patient records, or a business dealing with customer credit card information or other types of secure data?
 The type of data you store will determine which information security standards and data security laws you’re required to follow, so this is the best place to begin when seeking data security compliance.

 Using a tool that uses sensitive data discovery to automatically identify, tag, and classify sensitive data helps organizations keep tabs on what kind of data they have so nothing falls through the cracks.

 Data security compliance won’t simply happen as a result of your company striving to make smart data security choices.
 Every organization should have an explicit plan that outlines its compliance requirements and how to reach and maintain compliance with those regulations.
 In some cases, businesses can partner with third party data security platforms to help achieve and maintain data security compliance.
 Leveraging a platform that provides flexible attribute-based access control and dynamic data masking helps ensure that compliance policies are enforced across all cloud data platforms to maximize data privacy and utility.

 3. Perform Regular Data Assessments

 Many organizations achieve compliance once and determine that their job relative to data security compliance is finished.
 But over time, the goalposts shift, new regulations emerge, and consumer data standards change.
-Meanwhile, the standards you’ve established within your company are forgotten or slowly lose priority with new hires or leadership.
+Meanwhile, the standards you’ve established within your company may fall by the wayside or slowly lose priority with new hires or leadership.